 The connection between 2B-Community and the “SHAMAYM” Company stems from a mutual desire for cultural change in Israeli society by assimilating personal responsibility and learning from mistakes as leverage for success and excellence.

 (Better, Preferential – Hebrew).
-A credit card based consumer club for the community of people with disabilities in Israel, which numbers at around 1 million people.
-This will be the first time such a product come to the Israeli market.
-“ADIF”, which will be launched in April 2017, will reduce the cost of living for people with disabilities as well as enable them to access services and unique products that were previously unavailable to them (e.g. health insurance).
+A credit card-based consumer club for the community of people with disabilities in Israel, which numbers at around 1 million people.
+This is the first time that such a product come to the Israeli market.
+“ADIF” launched in April 2017, it aims to reduce the cost of living for people with disabilities as well as enable them to access services and unique products that were previously unavailable to them (e.g. health insurance).

-The venture is lead by Shlomi Avraham, former CEO of “Chever”, and the partners include The Umbrella Organization of the Disabled, Isracard and Hapoalim Bank.
+The venture is led by Shlomi Avraham, former CEO of “Chever”, and the partners include The Umbrella Organization of the Disabled, Isracard and Hapoalim Bank.

 Additionally, ADIF allocates a significant share of its profits to social causes through the “Social Shares” Model developed by 2B-Community; 51% of the profits shall be transferred to a coalition of non-profits in the field.